FBI Director Wray grilled as House GOP members allege 'politicization' of the agency

 Republicans have alleged that Biden engaged in a bribery scheme with a foreign national during his time as vice president.
 The White House, and others, have denied these claims.

-These topics were brought up by Republican members within the first 30 minutes of the hearing.
+These topics were brought up by Republican members within the first 30 minutes of the hearing and continued to come up throughout the hours-long meeting.

+In one of the most heated exchanges of the day, Republican Rep. Matt Gaetz of Florida directly asked Wray, "Are you protecting the Bidens?"

 Democrats criticize FBI's timidity in investigating Trump